seechin/CWBSol-1.0.316/README.md

 # Licence

-CWBSol is the graphic interface of 3DRISM-HI (https://github.com/seechin/3DRISMHI).
+CWBSol is the graphic interface to perform 3DRISM and HI.

 3DRISM-HI is free software for non-commercial use.
 You can use, modify or redistribute for non-commercial purposes under terms of the GNU General Public (GPL) License version 3 as published by the Free Software Foundation.
 A GNU GPL3 Licence is attached to this program.